-When a Georgia car accident lawyer turns down a client, they don\’t do it for personal reasons.
+When a Georgia car accident lawyer turns down a client, they don’t do it for personal reasons.
 They have rules they need to follow.
-They also have to think if it makes financial sense to represent you.
-That’s one of the reasons they offer their clients a free, initial consultation.
-It gives both of you a chance to see if the relationship is for the best.
+They also have to consider whether representing you makes financial sense.
+That’s one of the reasons they offer their clients a free initial consultation.
+It allows both of you to see if the relationship is for the best.

 Do You Have a Valid Claim?

-The first thing an attorney has to ask before they accept a case is whether it’s valid or not.
-If it’s clear that you caused the crash, no attorney is going to want to take the case.
-If they don\’t win or negotiate a settlement for you, then they get nothing.
-They can’t afford to represent clients that don’t have a good chance at winning.
+The first thing an attorney has to ask before accepting a case is whether it’s valid.
+If it’s clear that you caused the crash, no attorney will want to take the case.
+They get nothing if they don’t win or negotiate a settlement for you.
+They can’t afford to represent clients without a good chance of winning.

 Georgia Car Accident Lawyers Won’t Take Cases that Are Frivolous